2019 Line Up

 Unsatisfied to churn out simple three minute rock standards, they continue to challenge their craft by hiking to new songwriting heights and attacking each new live show with the relentless energy of a band on the verge.

-Mark Perry Duo
+Mark Perry TRIO

 “A Mark Perry concert is like a Canadian road trip…

 Perry is a master of writing songs that stick — paying tribute to unique characters and real events in rural Canada, and tapping into things that resonate with us all.
+Joining Mark Perry will be Mark Thibeault and Ian Olmstead, a trio sure to soothe your musical soul.

 ”New Jersey has Springsteen, New York has Billy Joel, northern BC has Mark Perry.
 These are the storytellers of their times and places,” - music reviewer, Prince George Citizen